yeokm1/doschgpt/README.md

 * Socket connect timeout (ms): How long to wait when attempting to connect to proxy
 * Socket response timeout (ms): How long to wait for OpenAI's servers to reply

-4. Ensure that your DOS environment has loaded the following
+4. Ensure that your DOS environment has loaded the following:

 * Packet Driver
 * MTCP Config Environment variable `MTCPCFG`